 - Carista v.
 Berkshire Mutual Ins.
 Co., 394 Mass.
 1009 (1985).

-> - On November 20, 2013, Attorney Davis will speak on Chapter 258, the Massachusetts Tort Claims Act, at a MCLE seminar to be held in Springfield, Massachusetts.
+- On November 20, 2013, Attorney Davis spoke on Chapter 258, the Massachusetts Tort Claims Act, at a MCLE seminar in Boston, Massachusetts.
+His subject was "Section 10 Immunities."

-> - On August 8, 2013, Attorney Davis will participate in a half-day municipal law program sponsored by the Massachusetts City Solicitors and Town Counsel Association and held at The Public House, Sturbridge, Massachusetts.
-His subject will be “Wind Turbines”.
+- On August 8, 2013, Attorney Davis participated in a half-day municipal law program sponsored by the Massachusetts Municipal Lawyers Association and held at The Publick House, Sturbridge, Massachusetts.
+His subject was "Wind Turbines: A Case Study."

-> - On June 11, 2013, Attorney Davis spoke on “State and Federal Laws Impacting FERPA and PPRA,” at a seminar held in Waltham, Massachusetts and hosted by the National Business Institute.
+- On June 11, 2013, Attorney Davis spoke on “State and Federal Laws Impacting FERPA and PPRA,” at a seminar held in Waltham, Massachusetts and hosted by the National Business Institute.
 The seminar entitled “Lawfully Managing Student Records Without Violating Privacy Rights” was attended by teachers, school administrators, guidance counselors, school nurses and attorneys practicing school law and civil rights law.

 - On April 16, 2013, Attorney Davis participated as a panelist at the 2013 Mid-Year Seminar of the International Municipal Law Association held at the Omni Shoreham Hotel in Washington, D.C.
 His presentation was on “Insurance Coverage for Municipalities and Municipal Officials”.